 PhD students must take the two LGST proseminars, LGST 9200 and LGST 9210 (described in further detail below).
-Students must pass two preliminary exams, based on each of the proseminars.
+Students must pass a preliminary exam described below.
 The preliminary exams consist of a written and oral portion.
 In addition, students must write and defend a dissertation proposal, and write and defend a dissertation.